biocorecrg/CoursesCRG_Containers_Nextflow_May_2022/docs/nf-core.rst

 Installation
 ------------

-You can use Conda to install nf-core tools, in the command below we create a new named environment that includes nf-core and then, we activate it.
+You can use Conda to install nf-core tools.
+In the command below we create a new named environment that includes nf-core and then, we activate it.

 .. code-block:: console